sapiens/MakeSharp/README.md

 ```

 Injecting _IConfigureTask_ into the task constructor allows you to decide when a task should execute and what are the dependecies for given script arguments.
-Defining the _ITaskContext_ property, allows you to use the context object which gives you access to script arguments and a data dictionary you can use to pass data to other tasks.
+Defining the _ITaskContext_ property allows you to use the context object which gives you access to script arguments and a data dictionary you can use to pass data to other tasks.

 You can have use very own implementation of _IScriptParams_ .
-Jsut define it in the script and Make# will use it automatically.
+Just define it in the script and Make# will use it automatically.

 ```csharp